 - If the pain is referred to the leg from a joint (referred pain), then using the term sciatica is technically incorrect.

-Referred pain from arthritis or other joint problems that may cause leg pain (which feels like sciatica) is actually more common than true sciatica.
+For example, arthritis in the spine can cause changes in alignment that lead to pain felt in the buttock or leg.
+Referred pain from arthritis or other joint problems is actually more common than true sciatica.

-There is a wide range of sciatica symptoms and the type and severity of pain depends on the condition causing the symptoms, as well as the individual patient’s experience of the pain.
+There is a wide range of sciatica symptoms.
+The type and severity of pain depends on the condition causing the symptoms, as well as the individual patient’s experience of the pain.